-Brock Bierman has served as part-time leader of the Millennium Challenge Corbrock Diemain has served as part-time reader of the Minlemann Challenge Col-poration since Aug.
-21, while also juggling responsibilities as an assistant adminis-trator at the U.S. Agency for International Development.
+Brock Bierman has served as part-time leader of the Millennium Challenge Corporation since Aug.
+21, while also juggling responsibilities as an assistant administrator at the U.S. Agency for International Development.

 "This afternoon the White House directed that Brock Bierman no longer serve as Acting CEO of MCC," said a brief email to agency staff Wednesday evening.
 The email offered no explanation for his removal.

-Bierman's departure is the latest upheaval at an agency that has not had a per-manent leader since the start of the Trump administration.
+Bierman's departure is the latest upheaval at an agency that has not had a permanent leader since the start of the Trump administration.

-Bierman was the third person in 5 months to lead the MCC, which promotes eco-nomic growth in poor countries.
+Bierman was the third person in 5 months to lead the MCC, which promotes economic growth in poor countries.
 In January, Trump nominated Sean Cairncross to be MCC's chief executive.
 The nomination has stalled in the Senate, in part because Cairncross, the former chief operating officer of the Republican National Committee, has no foreign assistance experience.

 Bierman succeeded another acting leader, Robert Blau, who resigned amid controversy over the White House's placement of more than a dozen Trump supporters into jobs previously reserved for development specialists.

 Shortly after arriving at MCC, Bierman imposed a hiring freeze on political appointees and told senior staff and congressional aides that he would work to restore MCC's reputation for independence from political influence, according to an agency official and a congressional aide.